DIVD-NL/evidence_uploader/README.md

 DIVD Evidence uploader
 ======================

-Tool to upload evidence from a scan to the appropriate DIVD Google Drive and log the evidence in a Google Sheet
+Tool to do do a distributed scan and upload the results to Google drive

-The tool can optionally:
-* AUthenticate you to Google
-* Run the scanner for you
-* Grep for a pattern (indicating (in-)vulnerability)
-* Record the session as a gif file and upload that too

 ```
-usage: evidence_uploader.py [-h] [--auth_only | --upload_only | --scan_only]
+usage: evidence_uploader.py [-h] [--auth_only | --setup_only] [--config PATH] [--no-browser]
-                            --case YYYY-NNNNN --folder FOLDER_NAME
-                            [--targets FILE | --glob *.gif] --scanner SCRIPT
-                            [--argument PYTHON_STRING] [--gif]
-                            [--asciinema PATH] [--asciicast2gif PATH]
-                            [--regex REGEX] [--no-browser] [--pickle PATH]
+                            [--pickle PATH] --folder FOLDER_NAME

 Run a scanner, capture the evidence and upload to Google Drive

 optional arguments:
   -h, --help            show this help message and exit
-  --auth_only           Run authentication only to create token.pickle for
+  --auth_only           Run authentication only to create token.pickle for future use.
-                        future use.
-  --upload_only         Only upload results, do not scan
-  --scan_only           Only scan targets, do not upload results
+  --setup_only          Only set up the C&C Google sheet, do not scan.
-  --case YYYY-NNNNN, -c YYYY-NNNNN
-                        DIVD case number, without 'DIVD-' e.g. DIVD-2020-00001
-                        is 2020-00001
+  --config PATH, -c PATH
+                        Location of the JSON configuration file
+  --no-browser, -n      System does not have a local browser to authenticate to google, use
+                        alternative flow
+  --pickle PATH, -p PATH
+                        Location of the token.pickle file, willb e created if not exisit
   --folder FOLDER_NAME, -f FOLDER_NAME
-                        Subfolder to put evidence in (will be craeted if it
-                        doesn't exisit)
-  --targets FILE, -t FILE
-                        File containing the targets to scan
+                        Name of the subfolder to store results
-  --glob *.gif, -g *.gif
-                        Filesystem pattern for evidence files, used when
-                        --targets is not specified but we are uploading
-  --scanner SCRIPT, -s SCRIPT
-                        File containing the scan script
-  --argument PYTHON_STRING, -a PYTHON_STRING
-                        Argument string to the scan script \{\} will be
-                        replaced by the target
-  --gif                 Record scanner as animated gif
-  --asciinema PATH      Full path to asciinema
-  --asciicast2gif PATH  Full path to asciicast2gif
-  --regex REGEX, -r REGEX
-                        Regular expression to apply to the result of the scan
-                        script
-  --no-browser, -n      System does not have a local browser to authenticate
-                        to google, use alternative flow
-  --pickle PATH, -p PATH
-                        Location of the token.pickle file, willb e created if
-                        not exisit
 ```

 In order to use this tool you need: